Skip to main content

 atlas schema inspect --env local

-The output reflects every role, user, and permission - a single, readable snapshot of your entire security posture.
+The output reflects every role, user, permission, function, and procedure in a single, readable snapshot of your entire security posture.
 Run this on any environment to confirm it matches the desired state.

 Next Steps